Your browser is unsupported

 The PhD in Community Health Sciences program requires a minimum of 96 semester hours, although more hours are often necessary.
 PhD students in Community Health Sciences are required to select a major area of concentration relevant to community health and obtain advisor approval in all course selections.
 MCH PhD Scholars may have more specific requirements than those listed below.

 Students with a master’s degree in public health or a related area may receive up to 32 SH of credit towards the 96 SH total.
-The 32 SH of credit will apply to the required 37-44 elective hours.
+The 32 SH of credit would apply to the required 37-44 elective hours.

 The PhD in Community Health Sciences includes the following course requirements: